-- IPX provider identifier connected to the initiating SEPP;
+- RI provider identifier connected to the initiating SEPP;

-- List of raw public keys or certificates for that IPX.
+- List of raw public keys or certificates for that RI.

 2a.
 On successful processing of the request, the responding SEPP shall respond to the initiating SEPP with a "200 OK" status code and a POST response body that contains the "SecParamExchRspData" IE carrying the following information:

-- IPX provider identifier connected to the responding SEPP;
+- RI provider identifier connected to the responding SEPP;

-- List of raw public keys or certificates for that IPX.
+- List of raw public keys or certificates for that RI.

 If the receiving SEPP already has a previously negotiated security information list, the SEPP shall overwrite it with the new one.